AlanKrajina/JS-learn/README.md

     2. level=  this -> global window

 ```

-- Outside of any function, this refers to the global object.
-In web browsers, this is the window

-- Inside an object method, this refers to the object that received the method call

-- Inside a standalone function, even one inside a method, this will default to the global object

-- When using strict mode in a standalone function, as we do inside classes, this will be undefined

-- Arrow functions dont define their own this like standard functions do.

 #### Can you give an example of one of the ways that working with this has changed in ES6?